bhawanihmh/gradle/javaProjectToGradleProject/README.md

   }
 }*/
 /*
-n’t have to.
-There are several options for customization, as you’ll see next.

 Customizing file and directory locations
 Imagine you have a legacy project that uses an src directory for the production code and test for the test code.
 The conventional directory structure won’t work,